kyleneideck/BackgroundMusic/.github/ISSUE_TEMPLATE/bug_report.md

 > Tips
 > (Delete this section before posting.)
 >  - https://github.com/kyleneideck/BackgroundMusic#troubleshooting
->  - Try the latest SNAPSHOT version from https://github.com/kyleneideck/BackgroundMusic/releases
+>  - Try the latest SNAPSHOT version from https://github.com/kyleneideck/BackgroundMusic/releases (if it's newer than the latest non-SNAPSHOT release).
->     - Especially if you're using macOS Big Sur.
->  - If your bug is one of common issues, consider leaving a comment or a +1 (👍) on an existing issue:
+>  - If your bug is one of these common issues, consider leaving a comment or a +1 (👍) on an existing issue:
 >     - Background Music currently only supports audio devices with two channels.
 Bluetooth devices often only have one.
 >     - Volumes having no effect for certain apps: Microsoft Teams ([workaround](https://github.com/kyleneideck/BackgroundMusic/issues/268#issuecomment-604977210)), Zoom ([workaround](https://github.com/kyleneideck/BackgroundMusic/issues/396#issuecomment-741992157)), Discord ([workaround](https://github.com/kyleneideck/BackgroundMusic/issues/210#issuecomment-507048957), [see also](https://github.com/kyleneideck/BackgroundMusic/issues/267#issuecomment-617327850)), Chrome (sometimes)